Roltís parents bought this 14th century hall house at Stanley Pontlarge, near Winchcombe in Gloucestershire, in 1921.

 He later wrote of the house:

 "It gave me a strange sense of satisfaction to follow with my fingers the chamfer of an oak beam or the concave curve of a stone mullion and to think of the men who had fashioned them with adze and chisel at least five centuries ago".From 1954 until his death in 1974, Tom Rolt made Stanley Pontlarge his home and he is buried in the churchyard at Stanley Pontlarge.
 This historic family home is now also occasionally available to visitors for holidays.
 Visit the Holiday lettings website for more details, photos of the house and garden, prices and calendar of availability.
 All enquiries to Tim Rolt firstname.lastname@example.org

 From Landscape with Machines, Tom Rolt's autobiography.

-In 1954 Tom came with Sonia and first son Richard to live here, building a small cottage in the orchard for his mother to live in.
-This secluded and peaceful cottage is now available all the year round for holiday rentals.From 1954 until his death in 1974, Tom Rolt made Stanley Pontlarge his home.
-He is buried in the churchyard at Stanley Pontlarge.
+Tom also built a small cottage in the orchard for his mother to live in.
+This secluded and peaceful cottage is available all the year round for holiday rentals with AirBnB.